 What I enjoyed most about my previous career at a public library was people feeling welcome to come to my office and share their stories with me.

 I have deep reserves of optimism and resilience.
 For example, at 30, when work and life were coming together for me, I was diagnosed with Type 1 Diabetes.
 The future seemed scary for quite awhile.
 It was daunting in the beginning because there were many adjustments to be made both in managing diabetes and my mindset.
 I went to counselling.
 I learned coping techniques, and began looking forward to the future again.

 Managing diabetes is about discipline, timing, consistency, and keeping a healthy mindset.
 The same qualities necessary to adapt to any kind of change and find enjoyment even amidst difficult circumstances.

-Are you as resilient as you’d like to be?
+Are you as

 What’s your passion?